Joao-M-Almeida/Joao-M-Almeida.github.io/_posts/2016-08-07-genetic-alg-thesis.md

 ## __TL;DR__

-Tonight I decided to implement a genetic algorithm to take care of the parameter optimization for my master thesis.
+Tonight I decided to implement a __genetic algorithm__ to take care of the parameter optimization for my master thesis.
 I wanted to do it in one night, but ended up spending a couple of hours on the following day fixing some stuff.
 You can find the resulting code [here](https://gist.github.com/Joao-M-Almeida/06972e6a4c005a3f9c37f36e9892bcf9).

 ## Why?
 How?

 I have to optimize 5 models, each with more than 4 continuous parameters for my master thesis and I got tired of hand tuning them.

-So I decided to spend one night trying to implement a Genetic algorithm to optimize the parameters for me.
-Up until now I had been doing a mix of a grid search and hand picking parameter values to try to improve on the RMSE score of my models.
+So I decided to spend one night trying to implement a __Genetic algorithm__ to optimize the parameters for me.
+Up until now I had been doing a mix of a __grid search__ and __hand picking parameter values__ to try to improve on the RMSE score of my models.

-I have been working in Python 2.7 on my thesis so I decided to use and to make the implementation generic so it could be used in other projects.
+I have been working in __Python 2.7__ on my thesis so I decided to use and to make the implementation generic so it could be used in other projects.

 I decided to write this post to help me organize my thoughts while implementing and to see if I would get some feedback on my implementation.

+## Sources

+Most of the ideas for the algorithms came from what I remembered of my Neural Networks class at TU Delft where we covered the topic and from [wikipedia](https://en.wikipedia.org/wiki/Genetic_algorithm), of course.

 ## What do I need from the models to optimize?